 - 39% of indebted lawyers have postponed or decided not to have children due to their law school debt.

-- 25.9% of indebted law school graduates choose a job that will give them a better chance of loan forgiveness than the job they actually wanted.
+- 26% of indebted law school graduates said a job that will give them a better chance of loan forgiveness factored more heavily in job selection than anticipated.

-- $46,010 is the lowest average debt among new lawyers, owed by 64% of graduates from Brigham Young University.
+- $61,718 is the lowest average debt among new lawyers, who graduated from Wayne State University.

 ---|---|---|